sesam-community/termstore/README.md

               - GrandChild of Grandchildren

 ## when updating terms
-- Updating terms support deprecation now
+- Updating deprecation status is supported
-- Updating of labels is supported now.
+- Updating of labels is supported
-  - Updating of labels can only write new labels, you cannot delete old labels.
+- Changing of default label is supported

 ### Functional endpoints